matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Organization Policy Services allow centralized control for how your organization’s resources can be used.
-- To define an Organization Policy, you will choose and then define a constraint against either a Google Cloud service or a group of Google Cloud services.
+- To define an Organization Policy, you will choose and then define a constraint against either a Google Cloud service, or a group of Google Cloud services.

 ***